 Prizes and Entry Fees

-The entry fee per player is $60.
-This includes entry into the Pingolf Championship on Friday night and the Maine Pinball Championship match play tournament on Saturday.
+The entry fee per player is $30 and t-shirts are an additional $15 for those who wish to purchase one.
 Prize levels are based on the number of players.

 How Does It Work?

 The matchplay tournament is played in six rounds.
 In each round, groups of 4 players will be assigned to a bank of 3 games.
 Each game in the group will be played once as a four-player game versus the other players in the group.

 Finishing first in a game scores 3 wins, second 2 wins, third 1 win and a last place finish scores 0 wins.
 After all the games in a round are complete, each player signs the scoresheet and turns it in.

 Once the entire round has been played, players will be regrouped according to their win-loss record, with the best records playing one another in the next round.